BadaievOleksii/phone-book/README.md

 'app.properties' file can be moved anywhere, while its path is specified as JVM parameter -Dlardi.conf (separate declaration for tests is in pom.xml plugins)

-Can be run from this folder with two commands: mvn package java -jar -Dlardi.conf="C:\\LardiData\\app.properties" target/phone-book-0.1-SNAPSHOT.jar
+Can be run from this folder with two commands, e.g.: mvn package java -jar -Dlardi.conf="C:\\LardiData\\app.properties" target/phone-book-0.1-SNAPSHOT.jar